Sidekiq Middleware for Job Prioritization

 For baseline metric thresholds and retry configuration limits, consult Sidekiq Performance Tuning before adjusting concurrency.

-# Failure Interceptor & Dead-Letter Routing
+# Server-side Failure Interceptor & Dead-Letter Routing

 class FailureInterceptor